 Risk to Clients

-Aside from financial loss, inadequate efforts to guarantee security of information could also have grave consequences for a firm’s clients.
+Aside from the financial loss, inadequate efforts to guarantee the security of information could also have grave consequences for a firm’s clients.
 Small- to medium-sized businesses can even go bankrupt when their financial data is compromised.

 Damage to Reputation

-What Can be Done?
+What Can Be Done?

 Here are three actionable steps that you can take to ensure the security of your firm’s accounting data: promote information security awareness among your employees; have someone on board who understands the current threat landscape; and create a cyber-attack response plan.
 In addition, make sure that you secure your own employees’ personal information as well.

 Leverage the Cloud